2022-fall-comp-880/project-vyshnavi-sriram/REPORT.md

 * In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `most_impacted_industries` method.
 * The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using

+### class TestLayoffsMostImpactedTypeOfCompany(TestCase)

+The class `TestLayoffsMostImpactedTypeOfCompany` has testing methods to test the method `most_impacted_type_of_company` in the class `Layoffs`.

+#### def test_most_impacted_type_of_company_empty(self):

+* This method tests the method `most_impacted_type_of_company` over an empty data file `layoffs_empty.txt` and validates result using assertDictEqual statements.
+* In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `most_impacted_type_of_company` method.
+* The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using assertDictEqual statements.

+#### def test_most_impacted_type_of_company_first_10(self):

+* This method tests the method `most_impacted_type_of_company` over a data file `layoffs_first_10.txt` which has the first ten entries of the original dataset and validates result using assertDictEqual statements.
+* In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `most_impacted_type_of_company` method.
+* The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using assertDictEqual statements.

+#### def test_most_impacted_type_of_company_last_5(self):

+* This method tests the method `most_impacted_type_of_company` over a data file `layoffs_last_5.txt` which has the last five entries of the original dataset and validates result using assertDictEqual statements.
+* In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `most_impacted_type_of_company` method.
+* The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using assertDictEqual statements.

+### class LayoffImpactedCity(TestCase)

+The class `LayoffImpactedCity` has testing methods to test the method `impact_in_cities` in the class `Layoffs`.

+#### def test_layoff_impacted_city_empty(self):

+* This method tests the method `impact_in_cities` over an empty data file `layoffs_empty.txt` and validates result using assertDictEqual statements.
+* In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `impact_in_cities` method.
+* The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using assertDictEqual statements.

+#### def test_layoff_impacted_city_first_10(self):

+* This method tests the method `impact_in_cities` over a data file `layoffs_first_10.txt` which has the first ten entries of the original dataset and validates result using assertDictEqual statements.
+* In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `impact_in_cities` method.
+* The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using assertDictEqual statements.

+#### def test_layoff_impacted_city_last_5(self):

+* This method tests the method `impact_in_cities` over a data file `layoffs_last_5.txt` which has the last five entries of the original dataset and validates result using assertDictEqual statements.
+* In this method, first read_dataset method is called on the data file and the output of this function call will be a list which is given as an argument to `impact_in_cities` method.
+* The output will be a dictionary which will be stored in `actual_result` and it will be validated with `expected_result` using assertDictEqual statements.

+**Alternative ways for getting and testing results**

+* pytest can also be used for testing the results.
+It also supports unittest test cases execution.
+It has benefits like supporting built in assert statement, filtering of test cases, returning from last failing test etc.